Salman-Samian/Salman-Samian/README.md

 My skills :
-Knowledge of object-oriented programming, C#, Native Android Java, NodeJS, ReactJS, NextJS, Redux, MongoDB, My SQL, MS SQL Server
+Knowledge of object-oriented programming, React Native, Android, Swift iOS, ReactJS, NextJS, Redux, MongoDB, My SQL, MS SQL Server
 Working with Three.js, Vite, Redux-Toolkit, REST APIs, Authentication APIs, and some special front-end libraries such as TailwindCSS and Ant Design and Material UI, also have experience in Blockchain tech stack.